Jakus23/alphabet-of-thought/README.md

 # alpha (.aot)

 > Connect ideas.
-Readable by you, your organization and computer.
+Readable by you, your organization and computers.

 - trivial text notation instead of boxes and arrows
 - recursive